-The winter is a gorgeous season to get married.
-The snow makes for beautiful pictures and cold weather dresses have an elegant touch to them.
+Winter is a gorgeous season to get married.
+The snow makes for beautiful pictures and cold weather dresses like velvet add an elegant touch.
 The only thing you’ve got to worry about is the cold.

 These aren’t the only ways to stay warm at your winter wedding in Georgia.
 Check out this helpful guide to learn more.

 Nothing will hit the spot on a cold day in Georgia like a warm drink.
 While coffee and tea are sometimes customary at weddings, have fun and mix it up a little.
 For example, provide your guests with seasonal drinks like rich hot chocolate or spiked apple cider.
 Don't forget to give everyone mini marshmallows and candy canes to stir their hot chocolate with.

 2. Wear Boots Under Your Dress

 There's no rule stating that you have to wear fancy heels under your dress.
 Consider trading out those heels for a warm pair of boots, especially if it's snowing.
 Not only will the boots keep your toes from freezing but they have more traction than a pair of heels.
 This makes it less likely that you'll slip on the snow when you're walking down the aisle.

 Don't overlook the warming power of soup.
 Most of your guests will love it and thank you when they've got something hot in their bellies to thaw them out from the winter snow.
 There are a ton of hearty soups that will suit your needs perfectly.
 Why not give your guests a variety?